 We eventually decided to move on, so we hitchhiked to the village of Valensole.
 An Italian couple picked us up, explaining that they lived in Tuscany but visited France every summer.
 When they let us out of the car, we found purple storefronts and a bubbling fountain in the town center.
 We bought postcards and hitchhiked again, this time asking a local woman to drop us off at her favorite lavender field.

 The woman had excellent taste.

 The second field included an abandoned stone hut where we ate our picnic.
-Our baguette, tabbouleh, and fruit were delicious, and it felt nice to retreat from the dazzling sun.
-I couldn’t stop peeking through the hut’s glassless window at the lavender that engulfed us entirely.
+Our baguette, tabbouleh, and fruit were delicious, and it felt nice to retreat from the dazzling sun, but I couldn’t stop peeking through the hut’s glassless window at the lavender that engulfed us entirely.

 Even though we were close to town, we saw little traffic.
 Camera-toting people tumbled from a few cars, but everyone spread out and claimed their own section of the fields.

 I never knew isolation could feel so nice, but there’s something special about that purple dot on our blue-green planet.